rafaqz/DimensionalData.jl/docs/src/tables.md

 DimensionalData.jl implements the Tables.jl interface for
-`AbstractDimArray` and `AbstractDimStack`. `DimStack` layers are unrolled so they are all the same size, and dimensions similarly loop over array strides to match the length of the largest layer.
+`AbstractDimArray` and `AbstractDimStack`. `DimStack` layers are unrolled so they are all the same size, and dimensions loop to match the length of the largest layer.

 Columns are given the [`name`](@ref) or the array or the stack layer key.
 `Dimension` columns use the `Symbol` version (the result of `DD.dim2key(dimension)`).